Shrimp Masala Recipe (North Indian Style)

 - 1 tablespoon lime juice

-Add 1 cup of chopped onions and cook until they turn light brown, stirring frequently.
+Step 3: Add 1 cup of finely chopped onions and cook until they turn light brown, stirring frequently.

-Add 2 teaspoon ginger garlic paste and cook until the onions are dark brown.
+Step 4: Add 2 teaspoons of ginger garlic paste and cook until the onions are deep golden brown.
 Stir frequently while cooking.

-Now add ½ cup of pureed tomatoes and ½ cup of whisked yogurt and cook for 3 minutes, stirring continuously and vigorously to prevent the yogurt from curdling.
+Step 5: Now add ยฝ cup of pureed tomatoes and ยฝ cup of whisked yogurt and cook for 2-3 minutes, stirring continuously and vigorously to prevent the yogurt from curdling.

 - 1 teaspoon Kashmiri red chili powder

-Add more water if you like a thinner gravy.
+Step 8: Add more water if you like a thinner gravy.
 Check for salt and add more if needed.
+Add ยฝ teaspoon of garam masala powder and 2 tablespoons of chopped cilantro, and mix well.

 Pro Tips By Neha